justlixian/NikkeLinux/README.md

 1. **Double overlay:** Because of this game's nature of having both the game and the launcher, the launcher will have an overlay of its shape under the game.
 You can simply close it; it will not affect the game.
 2. **You will be logged out:** Every time you launch the game, you will have to login back to the launcher.
 I haven't found a workaround for this yet.
 3. **The game will remain running:** Due to the anti-cheat's nature, the game will constantly be running in the background unless you manually press `Exit` on your system tray or `Quit` on Steam.

 ---

+## How to Update
+1. **Update via the launcher:** If an update update is available in the game, you must first download it from the `Nikke_launcher.exe`.
+Then, once it's finished, simply exit.
+Pressing launch will not do anything.
+2. **Update via the miniloader:** Then, once that is finished, open the miniloader, and update there too.
+Once it is finished, the game should launch normally.

+I have not tested if you can just simply update via the miniloader, this is just what works for me.

+---